Chart Color Schemes

 Population growth drivers in Warwick Farm are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Warwick Farm is around 6,717.
-This reflects an increase of 582 people since the 2021 Census, which reported a population of 6,135 people.
-The change is inferred from the resident population of 6,708 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 91 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,460 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Warwick Farm's growth of 9.5% since the 2021 census exceeded the state's (7.8%) and Greater Sydney's, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 68.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Warwick Farm is estimated at around 6,717.
+This reflects an increase of 582 people since the 2021 Census, which reported a population of 6,135.
+The change is inferred from AreaSearch's estimation of the resident population at 6,708 following examination of ABS data released in June 2024 and validation of an additional 91 new addresses since the Census date.
+This level of population results in a density ratio of 1,460 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Warwick Farm's growth rate of 9.5% since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with Warwick Farm expected to grow by 674 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.0% in total over the 17 years.
+Based on projected demographic shifts, a population increase just below the median of Australian statistical areas is expected for Warwick Farm, with an estimated growth of 675 persons to 2041, reflecting an overall increase of 9.9% over the 17 years.

 Frequently Asked Questions - Population